Severe storms bring damage, possible tornadoes in Fairfax County

 A second probable touchdown occurred about 8:39 p.m. in Tysons Corner.
 That’s where radar showed a tight “spectrum width” signature, revealing turbulent motions within pixels on the radar.
 A similarly tight couplet also briefly materialized on velocity mode.

 The above image shows fine scale radar structure of the possible tornado signature.
 The top row shows an “inflow cleft” where a rapidly developing, small counterclockwise circulation along the storm’s leading edge, draws in warm, moist air.
-The bottom row shows continuation of the notch structure several minutes later, and at this time a subtle Doppler signature of rotation develops (green pixel = flow toward radar located at Sterling Virginia, bright pink pixel = flow away from radar).
+The bottom row shows continuation of the notch structure several minutes later, and at this time a subtle Doppler signature of rotation develops.

 One video on social media (caution: strong language) captured what appears to be a 30- to 50-foot-wide funnel moving through the Tysons commercial district, flanked by strong westerly “rear flank downdraft” winds on the south side of the circulation.
 That’s where cool air wraps counterclockwise around a circulation.